Front Page Detectives

 bill oxford oxghunwxu unsplash

 He murdered his classmate and maimed another.
-Now, he will spend the rest of his life behind bars.
+Now, he is spending the rest of his life behind bars.

 Article continues below advertisement

-Marin County Superior Court Judge Kelly Simmons sentenced Juan Carlos Martinez Henriquez, 22, to life in prison without the possibility of parole for the first-degree murder of Edwin Josue Guerra, 17.
+Marin County Superior Court Judge Kelly Simmons sentenced Juan Carlos Martinez-Henriquez, now 25, to life in prison without the possibility of parole for the first-degree murder of Edwin Josue Guerra, 17.
 She also sentenced him to 40 years to life for the attempted murder of a second victim.

 The judge ordered both sentences to be served consecutively.